W.I.S.E. Youth Chronicles

 We were laying next to each other when our bodies were found,

-We might've died but we'll be back for another round.- Maru Lopez
+We might've died but we'll be back for another round.- Maru

 WRITE ON!!